MelB-tran/CodeLearning/Design Patterns/O-O Design with JS.md

 };
 ```

-With inheritance, an object must be initialized/set a specific way in order for inheritance to take effect
+With inheritance, it must be explicitly declared on child object initialization for inheritance to take effect

 ```
 function Animal() { }